This guide was originally published in 2017, and has been updated with new tips.

 There are plenty of pitfalls when dealing with VPNs, though.
 The first and most important thing to know is that a VPN provider can see all of your traffic.
 Needless to say, while you can use your employer's VPN to hide your IP from your home, your employer can see everything you do while connected to it, so act accordingly.

-When choosing a VPN, look for VPNs that don't log traffic, and don't retain or sell any data.
+When choosing the best VPN (opens in new tab), look for VPNs that don't log traffic, and don't retain or sell any data.
 Generally, all VPNs will have to respond to requests from law enforcement.
 However, a VPN provider that doesn't keep logs won't have much to show when authorities come knocking.
-I personally use , but do your own research and read over privacy policies before choosing a provider.
+I personally use Private Internet Access (opens in new tab), but do your own research and read over privacy policies before choosing a provider.

 You may be able to use a VPN for gaming, but some providers only allow traffic on commonly used internet ports (like HTTPS or IMAP, for instance).
 When choosing a VPN, be sure to find out if they open up TCP and UDP ports that games may need to communicate.
 Also, keep in mind that using a VPN while gaming can introduce latency.

 Finally, the IP addresses of VPN providers are widely known, so a web service will know if you're connecting via a VPN.